 - A single 1L plastic bottle could break down into enough small fragments to put one on every mile of beach in the entire world.

-- One dead pilot whale was found to contain 80 plastic bags in its stomach.
+- One dead pilot whale was found to contain 80 plastic bags in his stomach.

-- A single use plastic bottle that makes its way into the ocean can take 450 years to break down, meaning it lives twice as long as a bowhead whale – one of the longest living creatures on the planet.
+- A single use plastic bottle that makes its way into the ocean can take more than 450 years to break down into ever smaller pieces, meaning it will remain on this planet twice as long as a bowhead whale - one of the longest living creatures on the planet..

 Why is plastic pollution a problem?